Irabaml/Irabaml/readme.txt

 •	Col2 to pull the information concerning the last close value for each ticker name in the column I created the headers manually by using the indexes of cells I defined the last row that contains the data, and with it, I managed to create the loop that helped me to analyze the condition and pull the requirement information _ please find the details in the comments in the codes.
-I used the different functions and objects:
+I used the different functions and objects such as:
 •	WorksheetFunction.Max for determining the maximum number
 •	WorksheetFunction.Min for determining the minimum number
 •	EntireColumn.Hidden hiding the entire columns that were not needed but the columns helped me to find the required calculation